What Causes Excess Dust in a House?

 Running an exhaust fan after showering and using an air purifier will keep things clean and dry.
 An air purifier removes pollutants from the air in an enclosed space.

-Also, keep in mind that excessive humidity or high humidity levels can promote mold growth and the concentration of dust mites.
 Be sure to maintain a comfortable level of humidity in the house.
 The ideal indoor humidity is around 50%.

 Conclusion